umarl/wasp-server/README.md

 ## Messages

 The messages received by the server must be valid JSON objects and have a field specifying the type.
 The default field name is `type`, but it can be changed during server initialization.
-When a message is received, it will call all listeners added to that type and pass the parsed message to the registered methods.
+When a message is received, it will call all listeners added to that type and pass the client id and parsed message to the registered methods.

 Example: